 User Account Control or UAC Prompt is one of Windows 10’s security features.
-UAC keeps an eye on each and every program and prevents unauthorized changes to Windows 10.
+UAC keeps an eye on each and every program and prevents unauthorized changes to Windows.
 However, UAC prompt popping and dimming your screen every time you run or install a program might irritate you.
-And if you are sure about the behavior and origin of your programs, you can disable the UAC prompt in your Windows 10.
+If you are sure about the behavior and origin of your programs, you can disable the UAC prompt in your Windows 10.

 However, we suggest you do not disable the User Account Control prompt completely.
 Instead, you can lower the security settings to get fewer UAC prompts dimming your screen and asking for your permissions.
 So, let’s get started with the process.